Your Guide to Home Solar Energy: DIY and Professional

 • You are ecology-minded and want to do your share – in this case, you don’t need solar.
 Home solar energy systems are expensive.
 A cost-effective alternative is to buy a fully renewable tariff and fund the larger-scale action taken by green-energy-focused utility companies.
 This will happen anyway; it is the direction of travel for many countries, including the UK, EU, USA, Canada, etc. Furthermore, if you eventually regret your decision for financial reasons, you will become a detractor for home renewable energy in your social circle.

-• You treat your home solar system as an income generator - this is a risky approach, as your export tariffs are entirely at the mercy of the utility companies.
-Furthermore, you are competing with their own renewable energy generation, they are only buying from you because they cannot produce enough on their own.
+• You treat your home solar system as an income generator – this is a risky approach, as your export tariffs are entirely at the mercy of the utility companies.
+Furthermore, you are competing with their renewable energy generation, and they only buy from you because they cannot produce enough.

 Where Do I Start?